AdamBoley/Project-Beergate/README.md

 ##### Default - reviews sorted by Newest

+Validation initially returned many errors about the use of the `aria-labelledby` attribute, warning that the value had to point to another element.
+I noted that I had selected the incorrect aria attribute.
+I changed the image elements to use the `aria-label` attribute instead.
+After this correction, validation returned no errors.

 ##### Reviews sorted by Most Upvotes

+Validation returned no errors.

 ##### Reviews sorted by Oldest

+Validation returned no errors.

 ##### Reviews filtered by Ale type

+Validation returned no errors.

 ##### Reviews filtered by Stout type

+Validation returned no errors.

 ##### Reviews filtered by Lager type

+Validation returned no errors.

 ##### Reviews filtered by Pale colour

+Validation returned no errors.

 ##### Reviews filtered by Golden type

+Validation returned no errors.

 ##### Reviews filtered by Amber type

+Validation returned no errors.

 ##### Reviews filtered by Dark type

+Validation returned no errors.

 ##### Reviews filtered by Bottled beers

+Validation returned no errors.

 ##### Reviews filtered by Draught beers

+Validation returned no errors.

 #### Review